semiologic/sem-admin-menu/readme.txt

 == Change Log ==

+= 6.6.1 =

+- Re-release due to svn glitch

 = 6.6 =

 - Don't display the frontend admin menu bar for a wordPress detected mobile site.